NERC-CEH/datalab/code/development-env/config/dnsmasq/README.md

-# Configure local wildcard DNS records
+# Configuring local wildcard DNS records

 To be able to resolve the development environment via `http://testlab.datalabs.internal/` a wildcard DNS record must present locally.